-The iubenda Cookie Solution allows you to manage all aspects of the Cookie Law, in particular:
+The iubenda Privacy Controls and Cookie Solution allows you to manage all aspects of the Cookie Law, in particular:

 Below you will find all necessary steps to use iubenda to make sure you comply with the Cookie Law.

-Click on Generate now under Dashboard > [Your website/app] > Cookie Solution:
+Click on Generate now under Dashboard > [Your website/app] > Privacy Controls and Cookie Solution:

-This will take you directly to the configuration panel of your cookie banner:
+This will take you directly to the configuration panel of your cookie banner/consent banner: